javecilla/readme/README.md

 <h3 align="left">About me: </h3>
 <p align="left">
-Hello, I'm Jerome Avecilla—a 21-year-old BSIT student with a passion for web development.
-Since 2021, I've been honing my skills in HTML, CSS, JavaScript and now expanding my knowledge in modern frameworks like Vue.js, enabling me to create user-friendly digital experiences that boost engagement and streamline processes.
+Hello, I'm Jerome Avecilla.
+I am an IT student with a professional mindset, actively building my career as a Full-Stack Web Developer.
+Based in the Philippines, I go beyond the classroom to architect and build robust web applications using Vue.js, TypeScript, and Laravel.

+I actively enhance my skills through project-based learning, taking on diverse challenges across client work, academic projects, and personal initiatives.
+I treat every deliverable with professional dedication, ensuring that my code is clean, scalable, and user-centric.

+Currently, I am focused on mastering cloud technologies and system architecture.
+I am eager to connect with industry professionals and take on challenges that will accelerate my transition from a student to a seasoned developer.

 </p>

 <p align="left">